 This is a UK issue.
 On the Security Council, the UK is the 'lead' country for Yemen.
 It also has close bilateral relations with Saudi Arabia - the country that is leading military action against Yemen's Houthi rebels and is, according to the UN, responsible for the majority of civilian deaths.
 The UK must use its influence with Saudi Arabia to press them to adhere to the current ceasefire and ongoing peace talks.

-UNA-UK has joined forces with a host of advocacy and humanitarian organisations to campaign together to reduce the suffering in Yemen.
-Below is our shared list of recommendations for which we urge you to personally ask the Foreign Secretary to action.
+Below is our list of recommendations for which we urge you to personally ask your MP and the Foreign Secretary to action.

 This is not about quick, easy action.
 We want to support you to engage in productive conversations with your local representatives which is why we have provided you with our shared list of 'asks' to Government, and information on how to contact your MP, together with a briefing for him/her.
 At the end of the page there is a form so you can let us know how you got on.
 Please help us spread the word by sharing this page widely.